 A fairly distinct and separate tradition argues that pre-innovation market structure, at a point of time, impacts on the propensity and ability to innovate by firms.
-This latter tradition, also sometimes called the "Schumpeterian tradition", has argued that the departure of markets from pure exchange and price competition towards non-price competition and monopolistic rivalry contains important incentives and rewards for firms undertaking innovative activity.
+This latter tradition has argued that the departure of markets from pure exchange and price competition towards non-price competition and monopolistic rivalry contains important incentives and rewards for firms undertaking innovative activity.
 The important incentives for the firm in such market structures are related to the need to differentiate themselves from their rivals, and the rewards lie in the expectation of higher than normal profits.
 In addition, when innovation needs a commitment of resources, firms in imperfect markets may also have greater abilities to invest in innovation generating activities such as R&D.

-A pertinent question to ask at this stage is: "What is the linkage between market structures, at a point of time, and the occurrence or non-occurrence of specialisation?"
-We would conjecture that while oligopolistic market structures may or may not occur with specialised markets, they almost certainly will occur with the lack of specialisation.
-When specialisation does occur the existence of barriers to entry, the strength of imitative competition and the scale of homogenous demand will determine if the resulting market structure will be imperfect (with easy entry and exit) or oligopolistic."
-However, the lack of specialisation and the non-emergence of intermediate goods and services markets in any economy or sector imply missing markets in the production filiere.
-Because production often cannot be efficiently completed without those functions, firms are forced to internalise these activities.
-Equally the existence of large firms may prevent smaller specialised suppliers from emerging.
-In general this should mean the existence of somewhat larger and more diversified firms with the lack of intermediate markets.
-Market structures may also be less competitive, i.e. oligopolistic rather than characterised by imperfect competition - with the crucial difference between the two market structures being the relative ease of entry in imperfectly competitive market structures.
+'What is the linkage between market structures, at a point of time, and the occurrence or nonoccurrence of specialisation?'
+We conjecture that while oligopolistic market structures may or may not occur with specialised markets, they almost certainly will occur with the lack of specialisation.
+When specialisation does occur the existence of barriers to entry, the strength of imitative competition and the scale of homogenous demand will determine if the resulting market structure will be imperfect (with easy entry and exit) or oligopolistic.v Thin markets in intermediate goods and services in an economy or sector always favours the internalisation of such activities.
+The existence of larger integrated firms may also prevent smaller specialised suppliers from emerging.
+Market structures may thus be less competitive, and oligopolistic in such economies.

 Again the differences in the regional economies of the South East and the Industrial Heartland are striking in this respect.
 More rapidly growing markets and a relatively more competitive market structure characterise the South East economy.
-There are many indications of this.
-Higher rates of new firm formation have characterised the South East's economy for decades.
 DTI (1998) figures show that between 1994 and 1997, the South East recorded a net growth of +19,715 new firms, compared with a decline of -14,035 in the stock of firms in the Industrial Heartland regions.
-This is not a new trend.
-Keeble and Bryson (1996) found that in the 1980s, the South East's annual firm creation rate averaged 9.2 new enterprises per 1000 of the labour force, compared with only 6.4 in the North West and Yorkshire/Humberside, and 6.6 in the West Midlands.
+Even in the late 1980s, Keeble and Bryson (1996) reported that the South East's annual firm creation rate averaged 9.2 new enterprises per 1000 of the labour force, compared with only 6.4 in the North West and Yorkshire/Humberside, and 6.6 in the West Midlands.
+Other indications of the importance of markets and competition in the South East come from the more intense competition faced by South East SMEs and a more outward-looking orientation of its firms.vi